elandqui/OpenAppliedCalculus/README.md

 # Open Applied Calculus
 This is an open textbook (OER) for Applied Calculus for business, education, and the social and life sciences and released under a Creative Commons Attribution Share Alike 4.0 (CC-BY-SA 4.0) license..

+Support OER by downloading the <a href=" https://brave.com/ela242">Brave internet browser</a>, a privacy-minded browser that earns you Basic Attention Tokens (BAT) for browsing.
+If you have the Brave browser, you can click on the BAT icon to "tip" me in BAT.

 Read below for some unique ways that you can help [**support**](#support) this project, like **advertising** and **investing in Bitcoin**!
 There is also a <a href="https://www.gofundme.com/manage/oac-textbook">GoFundMe page to support Open Applied Calculus</a>.

 ## What are Open Educational Resources?